 - bald (adj.)

 - c.
 1300, ballede, "wanting hair in some part where it naturally grows," of uncertain origin.
-Probably, with Middle English -ede adjectival suffix, from Celtic bal "white patch, blaze" especially on the head of a horse or other animal (from PIE root *bhel- (1) "to shine, flash, gleam;" see bleach (v.)).
+Perhaps with Middle English -ede adjectival suffix, from Celtic bal "white patch, blaze" especially on the head of a horse or other animal (from PIE root *bhel- (1) "to shine, flash, gleam;" see bleach (v.)).
 But Middle English Dictionary says probably formed on the root of ball (n.1) and compares Old Danish bældet.

 - balderdash (n.)